 Clubs and societies vary from year to year, and reflect the interests of our students.
 They are often led by members of the Sixth Form.
-To help you see the range of activities available, details of the clubs running during
+Please visit our Extracurricular page for more information on our activities.

 Can I start to learn or continue to learn a musical instrument?

-Our Music department is based in Highbury House which is also the base for the North Herts.
-Music School.
-Instrumental lessons are available on the piano, keyboard, recorder, drum kit, guitar, voice and the normal orchestral instruments, e.g. strings, woodwind and brass.
+Our Music department is based in Highbury House, which is also the base for the North Herts Music School.
+Lessons are available for piano, keyboard, recorder, drum kit, guitar, voice, and the usual orchestral instruments (string, woodwind and brass).
 Group activities include Senior and Junior Orchestra, Clarinet Group, String Quartets, Recorder Group, Keyband, Flute Group and Guitar Group.
 All lessons occur during school time and are provided weekly on a rota system so that you don't always miss the same lesson in school.

-Whether you have instrumental lessons in school or not, there are many opportunities for you to participate in extra-curricular ensembles on all instruments.
+Whether you have instrument lessons in school or not, there are many opportunities for you to participate in extracurricular ensembles in all instruments.
 The Junior String Orchestra, Wind Band, Keyband and Junior Choirs are an excellent way for students to develop their ensemble playing and enjoy making music.
-The Senior Choir, Senior Orchestra and Wind Band are long established groups that perform regularly in and out of school.
+The Senior Choir, Senior Orchestra and Wind Band are long-established groups that perform regularly in and out of school.

 What trips and visits take place?

 A variety of trips and visits are arranged throughout the school year.
 These vary from year to year.
-Recent overseas trips have included Classics trips to Italy and Greece, History trips to Berlin, Business Studies trip to New York, Spanish trips to Barcelona and Granada, Design & Technology trip to Paris, a Geography trip to Iceland, PE sports tour to Holland.
+Overseas trips have included Classics trips to Italy and Greece, a History trip to Berlin, a Business Studies trip to New York, Spanish trips to Barcelona and Granada, a Design & Technology trip to Paris, a Geography trip to Iceland, and a sports tour to Holland.
 The Biology department has also arranged expeditions to Tanzania and Malawi via Operation Wallacea.
-We were the first UK school to be invited to be members of the highly prestigious Student Global Leadership Institute which are two week Summer programmes in Hawaii and India.
+We were the first UK school to be invited to be a member of the highly prestigious Student Global Leadership Institute, which runs two-week summer programmes in Hawaii and India.

-In the UK, there are visits to museums, galleries and the theatre in support of the curriculum along with field trips in Geography.
-Year 8 have a 3-day residential event each October.
+In the UK, there are visits to museums, galleries and the theatre to support the curriculum, along with field trips in Geography.
+Year 8 have a three-day residential visit to PGL Caythorpe each October.

 Is there bullying at HGS?

-Most of the time our students all get on well together but occasionally there are fallouts and where this happens we work to close down any friendship or bullying issues as quickly as possible.
-However, we can only do this if we know about it and we encourage everyone in the school to support us to be a “telling school”.
-We encourage students to tell us if someone is being treated badly by others or if things are not right for them and we can then support and intervene at the earliest opportunity with the help of our tutors, Heads of Year and Pastoral team.
+Most of the time our students all get along well but occasionally there are fallouts, and where this happens we work to close down any friendship or bullying issues as quickly as possible.
+However, we can only do this if we know about it and we encourage everyone in the school to help us be a 'telling school'.
+We urge students to tell us if someone is being treated badly by others or if things are not right for them, and we can then support and intervene at the earliest opportunity with the help of our Tutors, Heads of Year and Pastoral team.

 Do you have a rewards system?

-We also run a House Cup where students can earn points through participation in a variety of House activities and events (sporting and non-sporting) that take place throughout the year.
+We also run a House Cup competition where students can earn House points by participating in a variety of House activities and events (sporting and non-sporting) taking place throughout the year.